-The MDN HTTP header reference documents HTTP header fields, which are components of the header section of request and response messages in the Hypertext Transfer Protocol (HTTP).
+The MDN HTTP header reference documents HTTP header fields are components of the header section of request and response messages in the Hypertext Transfer Protocol (HTTP).
 They define the operating parameters of an HTTP transaction.
 This page explains how to create a new MDN reference page for an HTTP header.

 Step 1 – find an HTTP header to document

 - There are many HTTP headers defined in various IETF standards.

 - IANA maintains a registry of headers and Wikipedia lists known header fields, but not all are relevant to web developers or part of an official standard.

 - If there are red links on the current MDN header reference overview page, these headers are a good choice to document.